This is what entertainment at the CNE was like in Toronto over a hundred years ago

 When they weren't wrestling with water craft, the elephants were used in circus acts, parades and countless other highly dubious roles.
 Off duty, the animals were also available for a bit of old-fashioned gawping.

-Bike stunts like these are no longer part of the Ex.
-Auto polo, shown above, was exactly what it sounds like.
+Bike stunts like auto polo were exactly what it sounds like.
 A game of polo - complete with mallet and ball - with stripped-down, two-man cars instead of horses.

 Competitors would swerve, crash, flip and burst into flames all while trying to score points in front of capacity crowds at the grandstand, later Exhibition Stadium.